 Kristin Lacey is a Ph.D. candidate in English at BU.
 She has taught courses on nineteenth-century American literature, literary representations of “madwomen,” and satire from Swift’s Gulliver’s Travels through Paul Beatty’s The Sellout (2015).
 Her dissertation, “Covert Ambition in the 19th-Century United States,” studies the rise of individual ambition with particular attention to how women navigated this cultural shift.
 This project attends to understudied women’s fictional texts, canonical examples of ambitious women, and archival materials like conduct manuals, men’s success manuals, and women’s magazines.
+She is the President of the BU English Graduate Student Association for the 2019-2020 academic year.

 PhD in English and American Literature, Boston University, in progress